 Earn Passive Income By Renting Your Timeshare

 Depending on who you ask, timeshares are a great way to save on vacation or a money trap that’ll end up costing you.
 Despite some of the negative connotations some of these arrangements carry, the popularity of timeshares continues.
 In fact some properties have evolved their models, making them more flexible and allowing owners to get the most use out of them.
 Still, what do you do if you still can’t use your annual timeshare stay?
 You may be able to rent it out instead, making a little extra cash in the process.
+Furthermore, if all goes well, you could continue with your timeshare rental plan as a means of generating passive income.

 Whether you already own a timeshare deed or are considering purchasing, the rental potential of your property may be worth considering.
-From covering your maintenance fees to actually making a profit, there a few things you can do to help ensure success with your rental.
+From covering your maintenance fees to actually making a profit, there are a few things you can do to help ensure success with your vacation rental.
 But, before we talk tips, let’s take a quick look at how timeshares work and what you should know about them.

 How Timeshares Work (And Why They May Not Be a Great Investment)

 Something else I should mention is that there are different kinds of timeshares these days.
 Under a classic timeshare model, your deed entitles you to a certain week of the year to use the property.
-However, in recent years, some larger brands such as Marriot, Wyndham, Disney Vacation Club, and others have moved to a point-based model where owners receive an allotment of points annually that can be used at a number of properties at various times.
+However, in recent years, some larger brands such as Marriott, Wyndham, Disney Vacation Club, and others have moved to a point-based model where owners receive an allotment of points annually that can be used at a number of properties at various times.
 As you’d expect, there are pros and cons to each option, so you’ll want to know how a timeshare operates before buying.

 Another big note about timeshares is that, in addition to the initial fees you’ll pay, you’ll likely be responsible for annual maintenance fees.
 Obviously these costs can depend on a variety of factors and can increase over time.
 As a result, these fees are often cited as a reason why timeshare resellers are looking to get out — and why renting weeks you won’t be able to use makes a lot of sense.